chir263/center-cms/docs/user-doc.md

 2. In the form, enter the experiment repository name.
 3. Click the "Modify" button.
 4. Authenticate yourself using your GitHub account credentials.
-5. After authentication, you will be able to edit the content of the experiment repository.
+5. After authentication, you will be redirected to content management page.

 ## Using the Virtual Labs CMS